lonycell/grafana.v7/docs/sources/auth/gitlab.md

 https://grafana.example.com/login/gitlab
 ```

-where `https://grafana.example.com` is the URL you use to connect to Grafana.
+where `https://grafana.example.com` is the URL you use to connect to ThingSPIN.
 Adjust it as needed if you don't use HTTPS or if you use a different port; for
-instance, if you access Grafana at `http://203.0.113.31:3000`, you should use
+instance, if you access ThingSPIN at `http://203.0.113.31:3000`, you should use

 ```
 http://203.0.113.31:3000/login/gitlab